kallakata/kubernetes_parser/README.md

 Inspired by *kubectl*, serves for internal purposes and experiments.
 Later on, I would like to merge all three tools together.
 As of now, nodes and nodepool listing can be used conjoined.

 Please check Makefile for additional options.
 Schema defined in Kubernetes API docs (V1Pod and V1Node).
-Nodes-cli can be used both for nodepools and nodes, depending on the context.
+Nodes-cli can be used both for nodepools and nodes, depending on the command..

 ## Usage ##